signupsoftware/TEMP-Docs-BC/docs/papers/agreements/SignUp-General_Terms_and_Conditions_Draft_2024-09-25.md

 three (3) arbitrators.
 The place of arbitration shall be Amsterdam (the Netherlands).
 The proceedings shall be conducted in English.
-Any court proceedings in the Netherlands before, during or after the arbitration shall – to the extent allowed by law - exclusively be dealt with by the Amsterdam District Court or the Amsterdam Court of Appeal, whichever has jurisdiction, following proceedings in English before the Chambers for International Commercial Matters
+Any court proceedings in the Netherlands before, during or after the arbitration shall ï¿½ to the extent allowed by law - exclusively be dealt with by the Amsterdam District Court or the Amsterdam Court of Appeal, whichever has jurisdiction, following proceedings in English before the Chambers for International Commercial Matters